 With this new round of funding, we are well equipped to deliver on an ambitious roadmap, including a fully-managed cloud service with tiered storage and replication.
 We’re also excited to continue work on broadening the suite of SQL tools that we support, as well as investing in a SQL optimizer, performance and benchmarking work, and in making Materialize more resilient and battle-tested.
 If you’re interested in working on any of these challenges, Materialize is hiring across the board.

 And finally, while it is exciting to build Materialize, it has been even more exciting to see how Materialize is being used to build applications that previously would have required months of development, using just a few simple SQL queries.
 If you’re as excited about Materialize as we are, we’d love for you to get involved.
-Download and try Materialize, try a demo in your browser, join the community and say hello, or apply to join our growing team today!
+Register for a Materialize account here to get started, join the community and say hello, or apply to join our growing team today!